cpuripper/cpuminer-gr-raptoeum-jan-2022-HiveOS_linux_windows/README.md

 UPDATED JAN.10.2022

-- Fixed Overflow issue runs 10% less electricity (your room will feel cooler)
+- Fixed Overflow issue runs 10% - 12% less energy (your room will feel cooler)
 - New build in Multi tasker (eg.running youtube and other apps with minimal interruptions)
 - Slow display
 - Major-file-update